CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

  1. The Canonical URL as indicated in the HTML metadata.
  2. Failing that, URL where we found the content (if there were redirects, then the final destination), with tracking parameters removed.
- 3. Failing that (e.g. if there were errors removing the tracking parameters), the URL that the Agent intended to visit.
+ 3. Failing that (e.g. if there were errors removing the tracking parameters), the URL that the Agent visited.

 ## DOIs for Objects

-In most cases, the Object of an Event is a piece of Crossref Registered Content.
+In most cases, the Object of an Event is a piece of Crossref or DataCite Registered Content.
 For these, the best URL to unambiguously identify the content is the DOI.
-The process of matching a DOI also confirms that it is actually a piece of Crossref Registered Content.
+The process of matching a DOI also confirms that it is actually a piece of Registered Content.
 If we cannot find the DOI, we cannot verify that it is Crossref Registered Content, so we do not produce an Event.

 ## We look for DOIs as well as Landing Pages